The Sunk Cost Fallacy: Understanding Sunk Costs

 Learn, adapt, improve and do it quickly.
 The most successful people in the world are able to look inwardly at themselves and have the integrity to know when they have made a mistake.
 This helps them stay ahead of themselves and even their competition.

-Dealing with sunk costs
+Dealing with sunk costs and future costs

 Hindsight may be a wonderful thing, but it isn’t always possible to avoid sunk costs.
 Through the sunk cost fallacy, you may find yourself emotionally absorbed with past decisions and that can take a real toll on your mental and physical health.